Condition

 Factors That Lead To The Development Of RA

 The exact cause of RA is unknown.
-However, researchers have unveiled that certain environmental factors may act as triggers, which activate the disease in people who carry certain genes.
+However, researchers have shown that certain environmental factors may act as triggers, which activate the disease in people who carry certain genes.
 Even though RA isn’t considered an inherited disease, when the body is exposed to these triggers, the immune system begins to respond incorrectly, leading to rheumatoid arthritis.

 There are several known triggers for RA, and they may vary from one person to another.
 However, the most common ones include:

 There are also other known triggers to RA, including trauma, pollutants, obesity, medication issues, overexertion, sleep problems, being physically inactive, and even certain weather events.
-While there’s a lot yet to be understood about the link between these trigger factors and RA, most of them affect the body’s immune response and systemic inflammation in one way or another.
+While there’s a lot yet to be understood about the link between these trigger factors and RA, most of them affect the body’s immune response and systemic inflammation in one way or another.f

 Who Is At Risk For RA?